Author: ukrainianforbeginners

 The most important thing to know about Ukrainian letters Г and Ґ is that they are 2 different letters, they don’t interchange, they are used in different words and their pronunciation is different.
 Read this article to learn in detail about Ukrainian letters Г and Ґ. Between Ukrainian letters Г and Ґ, the most commonly used one is letter Г. There are much wore words that contain letter Г in the Ukrainian language.
 Ukrainian letter Г Here are some Ukrainian words that start with letter ‘ Г ‘ Ukrainian words that start with letter Г газ haz noun gas гала́ктика… Read More

-Ivana Kupala in Ukraine – Traditions & Rituals
+Ivana Kupala in Ukraine – Ukrainian Midsummer Traditions & Rituals

 Ivana Kupala Night in Ukraine — A Mysterious Celebration in Search of Luck Have you ever heard about Ivana Kupala celebrations in Ukraine?
 Can you picture leaping over flames, fortune-telling, busting out dance moves, taking a dip, making wild guesses, and hunting for a mystical flower that’s pure fiction, all under the moonlight?
 Sounds like a quest straight out of a fantasy novel, right?
 But hold onto your hats, because this is how Ukrainians have fun during Ivan Kupala Night – a magical ancient bash cherished for its quirky customs and rituals!
-What is Ivana Kupala Night?
-Summer rituals are… Read More
+When is Ivana Kupala celebration in Ukraine?
+In… Read More

 Most Common Ukrainian words